 Review your plan frequently

 Despite including these often-forgotten items in your will, continue to update your estate plan when major life events happen, such as deaths, marriages, births, retirements and changes to your employment.
-With the help of an experienced estate planning attorney, you can make sure all your assets are distributed according to your wishes.
+With the help of an experienced estate planning attorney at the Law Offices of Alice A. Salvo, you can make sure all your assets are distributed according to your wishes.